Trade directory · Topeka metro · Kansas

 Permit Requirements

-City of Topeka requires permits for water heater installation, new plumbing installations, and major repairs.
-Permit fees range $25-150.
-Must be pulled by licensed contractor.
+City of Topeka requires permits for water heater installations, new plumbing installations, and major repairs.
+Permit fees range $25-$150 depending on scope.
+Gas line work requires separate gas permit.

 §3